$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Proposed Methodology

-\textbf{Motivation of choice of parameters.} Through thorough experimentation, \cite{zhao2023tuning} demonstrates that fine-tuning \textit{LayerNorm} parameters in attention-based models leads to yielding strong results on multimodal tasks.
+\textbf{Motivation of choice of parameters.} Through thorough experimentation, Zhao et al. \cite{zhao2023tuning} demonstrate that fine-tuning \textit{LayerNorm} (LN) parameters in attention-based models leads to yielding strong results on multimodal tasks.
 This also brings a reduction in trainable parameters.
 Updating normalization layers has also been deeply studied in tasks involving domain shifts \cite{li2016revisiting}.
 Motivated by these works, we update the \textit{LayerNorm} parameters of both CLIP encoders.
 This constitutes updating $\sim0.044$\% of all parameters.
 For every new task/corruption, we reset the model parameters following TENT \cite{wang2020tent} i.e., we perform a single domain TTA.
-We use a generic hand-crafted prompt template ``{\fontfamily{qcr}\selectfont a photo of a <CLS>.}" at all times, thus avoiding the need for a prompt search.
-In summary, our \textit{bimodal} test-time adaptation approach jointly updates the LayerNorm parameters of the CLIP encoders that are optimized synergistically through loss components aware of the input domain, leading to a more robust multimodal learning process.
+In summary, our \textit{bimodal} \textbf{online} test-time adaptation approach jointly updates the LayerNorm parameters of the CLIP encoders that are optimized synergistically through loss components aware of the input domain, leading to a more robust multimodal learning process.